 Fritz and Renate Lange from Giessen in Germany came to visit the following year, 1989, and in 1990 there was a wonderful visit from our Stockholm friends, Britt and Ingvar with their youngest daughter, Lotta, as mentioned above.

-With all our visiting friends we made the standard tours of Vieux Lyon, the Roman amphitheaters up on la Fourvière in the west of Lyon, the medieval walled city of Pérouge, and the vineyards of le Beaujolais, which is well worth a day’s tour with a pleasant lunch to break up the day.
+With all our visiting friends we made the standard tours of Vieux Lyon, the Roman amphitheaters up on la Fourvière on the hill above la Saône in the west of Lyon, the medieval walled city of Pérouge, and the vineyards of le Beaujolais, which is well worth a day’s tour with a pleasant lunch to break up the day.
 The Gallo-Roman museum right next to the Roman amphitheaters on la Fourvière is a treasure, but there is also a wonderful old art museum downtown.
 And along with all these visits and our own travels there were longish visits to Brand in Vorarlberg Austria, which became our home away from home.

 If we go on to the 21st century, there is one more visit, among quite a few, by our dear friend Ted Johnston, once the head of the computing center system group at SLAC, Stanford Linear Accelerator in Palo Alto.